 It’s been a little over a year since the COVID-19 pandemic began.
-Lots of change has occurred in many different industries since that time and hospitality is no exception.
+Lots of change has occurred in many different industries since that time and the hospitality industry is no exception.
 People stopped traveling as frequently, didn’t go out to restaurants, and many large events like concerts and sports games were cancelled.
 With vaccines getting distributed, it looks like life is slowly beginning to return to normal.
 This is great news for property managers, innkeepers, and others working in the hotel, lodging, and rental property section of the hospitality industry.
 With so many people choosing to not take a vacation over the past year, many experts are predicting a large volume of guests to be booking reservations at properties this coming summer.
 This blog will explain how travel and guest stays are returning to normal, the emergence of short-term rental properties, and how a new demand for other types of businesses will form.

 Hospitality Industry Regaining Strength

-Many industry leaders believe that it will not be until 2022 that the hospitality and travel industry fully return to normal.
-However, we recommend preparing for a gradual increase in reservations and bookings.
+Many hospitality industry leaders believe that it will not be until 2022 that the hospitality and travel industry fully return to normal.
+However, industry leaders recommend preparing for a gradual increase in reservations and bookings.
 With the weather beginning to warm, it should be expected that people will be looking to travel away for vacations again.
 Many in the hospitality industry are predicting that people will travel farther distances and stay for longer periods of time to help make up for lost vacation time from the COVID-19 pandemic.
 Property managers and innkeepers can help increase booking rates by implementing more flexible cancellation policies since some parts of the country are still experiencing restrictions.

-Short Term Rental Properties Will Remain in Demand
+Short-Term Rental Properties Will Remain in Demand

 Ideas to Improve the Property and Prepare for an Increase in Reservations